SkierPGP/Skier/markdown/_about.md

 A better question is why SKS?

 - SKS is slow
-- SKS is written in ML.
-What's ML?
-Exactly.
+- SKS is written for OCaml.
 - SKS frontends are ugly
 - SKS is monolithic
 - SKS raises an error if you look at it funny